 The process of starting a business in Finland requires only a few straightforward steps.
 The laws are very encouraging to the investors who want to start a company in Finland (for example, in the north, where local authorities have special interests to attract foreign or domestic investments, some facilities are granted).
-The company formation process in Finland is governed by the Foundations Act nr.
-734 from 1930 and The Finnish Companies Act from 1978 (the last one was reformed in its entirety in 2006, and it is now modern and understandable).
+You can get in touch with our company formation experts in Finland for their consultation.
+They can help you start a company in Finland.

 – sole trader,